rifatrakib/django-analyzr/README.md

 Please make sure that your data does not have any header row.

 21. Upload a csv file to populate the database.
-A [`demo csv file`](https://github.com/Rakib1508/django-analyzr/blob/master/media_cnd/media_root/csvs/sales_data.csv) has been provided for you to start working, DO NOT MAKE ANY CHANGES FOR NOW WITH THE FILE.
+A [`demo csv file`](https://github.com/Rakib1508/django-analyzr/tree/master/media_cdn/media_root/csvs/sales_data.csv) has been provided for you to start working, DO NOT MAKE ANY CHANGES FOR NOW WITH THE FILE.

+### New Customer app

+#### <time datetime="2021-07-20 15:28:00">July 20, 2021 - 15:28</time>

+22. Create a new app `customer` in the same way we created `products` app before.
+Follow the same steps to create a `customer/urls.py`, add a model in the `customer/models.py` and make migrations to create the database table.

+23. Create a view to show customer correlation stats on a webpage by rendering the `main.html` template local to the `customer` app.
+Don't forget to put a link to navigate to this template in the `navbar.html` template in the root `templates` directory.

+24. Create a `urls.py` to include new urls pointing to the templates in the `customer` app.
+Include this file in the `urls.py` script of the project directory.

+25. Add some customer data in the database using the admin panel.
+Then browser the client site to view the results and verify whether they are in good shape.